Saturday, February 25, 2017

 Donald Trump is Stalking the Soul of America

-"Gaslighting is a form of persistent manipulation and brainwashing that causes the victim to doubt her or himself, and to ultimately lose their own sense of perception, identity, and self-worth.
-Gaslighting statements and accusations are usually based on blatant lies or exaggeration of the truth.
+"Gaslighting is a form of persistent manipulation and brainwashing that causes the victim to doubt her or himself and to ultimately lose their own sense of perception, identity, and self-worth.
+Gaslighting statements and accusations are usually based on blatant lies or exaggerating the truth.
 The term is derived from the 1944 film Gaslight, in which a husband tries to convince his wife that she’s insane by causing her to question herself and her reality.

 I could not agree more with George Clooney! "“We have a demagogue in the White House.
 We need the fourth estate, which is journalists, to hold his feet to the fire.